YUWEICHENGANCHOR/webapp_angularjs/README.md

 # Using tech skills Javascript, AngularJs, gulp, ui-router.

 # How to open:
-Using gulp serve to start this front end web application.
+Using gulp serve to start this front end web application